veracruz-project/veracruz-examples/i-poc/README.md

 ### Hugepages on nitro nodes

-* Nitro nodes require higepages enabled in the kernel.
+* Nitro nodes require hugepages enabled in the kernel.
   * Create a file /etc/sysctl.d/99-hugepages.conf with the contents below.
 The example uses up to 2.2GB (2@MB pages * 1100 pages)
    ```
    vm.nr_hugepages=1100